-Please complete and return to, Headteacher, Headlands School (who will acknowledge receipt and explain what action will be taken.
+Complaint FormPlease complete and return to, Headteacher, Headlands School (who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

-Address:

-Postcode:

-Day time telephone number:

-Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at

-the sensor about it.
+the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paper work: if 30, please give details.

+Your proposed Outcome

+Tour proposed outcome

 Signature:

 Date:

-Date.

 Official use

+Date asknowledgement conti

 Date acknowledgement sent:

 By who:

--, ·······
+by who.

+Complete to Complete

 Complaint referred to:

-Dates

 Date: